 My culinary passions obviously led me to the preparation of typical Thai dishes.
 My Thai girlfriend likes to say that one of the Thai dishes that I like to prepare, the famous Khao Pad Goong, “comes out better than the original.”

 After studying and reproducing the original version of the dish, I dedicated myself to experimenting and mixing the two cultures.
 I managed to propose a unique and delicious Italian-Thai version of Khao Pad Goong.

 I added some anchovies, dried tomatoes, sweet pepper, celery, and Italian parsley to the traditional recipe.
 Furthermore, I also replaced the classic rice oil with extra virgin olive oil instead.
 The result tastes fabulous and the multitude of flavors generated in the mouth tastes literally sublime.

 What is your favorite Thai ingredient to mix with Italian food?

 I think that soy sauce is a very interesting ingredient I discovered in Thailand.
 Chefs in Italy rarely use soy sauce in Italian cuisines.
 This type of sauce goes fabulously with fish dishes such as salmon.
 It also tastes wonderful when added to typical Italian salads with a Romaine lettuce base.

 Diego is an extrovert and very sociable person but enjoys eating Italian cuisine while living in Thailand.
 He prefers making pizza for his family and friends.
 However, when he is not baking homemade pies, he recommends trying these three pizzerias in this order:

-1) Pizzeria “DA MORENO” in Patong (probably the best ever, since it follows the real Neapolitan recipe)
+1) Pizzeria Da Moreno in Patong (probably the best ever, since it follows the authentic Neapolitan recipe)

 In his next article, Diego will share more Italian cuisine in Thailand.
-Be sure to stop back and check it out.
+Be sure to stop by and check it out.